 Back to homepage

-RomView is a python3 tool that allows you to look at a binary files as images.
-Example use includes examination of ROM contents, media images, bitmap files etc. Currently only 1bpp depth is supported.
-The script is targeted mainly at viewing ROM dumps of various kinds as well as media images.
-RomView can be used both for qualitative (entropy.py) or quantitative (romimage.py) analysis.
+RomView is a set of python3 tools that allow you to look at a binary files as images.
+Example use includes examination of ROM contents, media images, bitmap files as well as software reverse engineering and data preservation.
+RomView can be used both for qualitative (entropy.py, textloc.py) or quantitative (romimage.py) analysis.

 romimage.py v1.0 - this script plots the binary file as 1bpp bitmap to show data patterns like fonts and bitmaps

-entropy.py v1.0 - plots a heat map of file's entropy in sectors.
+entropy.py v1.2 - plots a heat map of file's entropy in sectors.
 Good for qualitative analysis of file contents

 Dependencies: matplotlib, numpy, argparse

 pip install matplotlib numpy argparse